Swing the A11y Axe as an Elixir Playwright

 While working on the PhoenixTest Playwright driver, I was worried I might lose a11y_audit along the way.

-This wonderful library wraps axe-core, a Javascript accessibility testing engine, for ExUnit.
+This wonderful library wraps axe-core, a JavaScript accessibility testing engine, for ExUnit.
 Usage with Wallaby and Hound is documented.
 And then there is the ominous sounding section "For other environments":

 get_audit_result =